 Did You Know?

-When Holmes and Moriarty topple over the Reichenbach Falls, you can see both the stuntmen playing Holmes and Moriarty wearing safety lines which are soon blocked out by the camera.
-It is at the beginning when they start fall these lines are most prominent.
+When Holmes and Moriarty topple over the Reichenbach Falls, both the stuntmen playing Holmes and Moriarty are wearing safety lines which are soon blocked out by the camera.
+When they start to fall, these lines are most prominent.
 See more

 When I returned to Baker Street from a short holiday in the spring of 1891, I had seen little of Holmes for some time.
 I saw in the papers that he had been engaged by the French Government upon a matter of supreme importance, but I could hardly foresee that it would have so violent a consequence.
 It lies with me now to tell for the first time what took place between Mr. Sherlock Holmes and Professor Moriarty in that fateful year.

 The only episode to have a title card at the beginning credits and end credits.
 See more

 Featured in The Shackles of Sherlock